-A. Bucknell is required to furnish the 1098-T to you at your permanent address postmarked no later than January 31.
+Bucknell is required to furnish the 1098-T to you at your permanent address, or electronically with your consent, no later than January 31.

 Q. I graduated in May, but I didn't receive a 1098-T for this tax year....why?

 A. Bucknell reports spring semester transactions on the prior year's 1098-T when the transactions are actually billed.

 Q. Where can I get a copy of my 1098-T?